-(3) Students enrolled in courses at the W. S. and L. B. Robinson University College and in the Faculty of Military Studies are exempt from the fees in section 15. above but shall pay such other fees and charges as the Council may from time to time determine.
+(3) Students enrolled in courses at the W. S. and L. B. Robinson University College and in the Faculty of Military Studies are exempt from the student activities fees and the University Union Entrance Fee in section 15, above but shall pay such other fees and charges as the Council may from time to time determine.